 Other small insects found in the hair

 A head louse is a tan or grayish insect about the size of a strawberry seed.
-It feeds on human blood that it extracts from the scalp.
-The female louse produces a sticky substance that adheres each egg to a hair shaft.
-An egg is attached approximately 3/16 inch (4 millimeters) from the base of the shaft — an environment that provides an ideal temperature for incubating the egg.
+It feeds on human blood from a person's scalp.
+The female louse produces a sticky substance that firmly attaches each egg to the base of a hair shaft no more than 3/16 inch (5 millimeters) from the scalp.

 The louse life cycle